Agnostic Process Tomography: Agnostic Process Tomography (APT)

 In the first and second lines, we use the definition of $d_F$ for superoperators (\Cref{def:df-superop}).
 In the third line, we use that the Choi representation is simply the unnormalized Choi state.
 Finally, in the last line, we use the definition of the normalized Frobenius distance for operators (\Cref{def:dist-frob}).
 This completes the proof. \end{proof}

 This gives a fairly general result for converting an agnostic state tomography algorithm with respect to $\mathcal{D}$ into an improper agnostic process tomography algorithm with respect to $\mathcal{C}$ when $\ket{v(U)} \in \mathcal{D}$ for all $U \in \mathcal{C}$.
-However, our result is weaker than that of Proposition~\ref{prop:ast-to-aue}, as we have a dependence on $\sqrt{\mathsf{opt}}$ in the error bound, and the algorithm is no longer $1$-agnostic but $2^{1/4}$-agnostic.
+However, our result is weaker than that of Proposition~\ref{prop:ast-to-aue}, as our algorithm is no longer $1$-agnostic but has an error bound of $2^{1/4}\sqrt{\mathsf{opt}}$ instead.

 As remarked earlier, the compatibility condition holds for many classes of unitaries for which agnostic state tomography algorithms already exist with respect to a suitable class.
 In particular, there exist agnostic state tomography algorithms for stabilizer states, states with high stabilizer dimension, and discrete product states~\cite{grewal2024agnostic,chen2024stabilizer}.
 Note that the corresponding classes of unitaries, i.e., Clifford circuits~\cite{gottesman1997stabilizer}, Clifford + T circuits, and unitaries consisting of a tensor product of single-qubit gates, respectively, all satisfy the required property of Proposition~\ref{prop:ast-to-apt}.
 Thus, similarly to \Cref{sec:aue-clifford}, we can directly apply Proposition~\ref{prop:ast-to-aue} with the state-of-the-art sample/time complexity bounds for agnostic state tomography to obtain improper APT algorithms for the respective unitary classes.
 These are each direct corollaries of Corollary 6.3, Theorem 7.1, Corollary 8.3, and in~\cite{chen2024stabilizer}.